rjclaasen/MonsterMaker/README.md

 ## Getting started

-To run Monster Maker yourself, clone the repo and then install the needed gems and javascript dependencies:
+To run Monster Maker yourself, clone the repo and then install the needed dependencies:
 ```
 $ bundle install
 $ yarn install